When you donate to CCHS where does that money go?

 Michigan requires shelters to spay or neuter animals before they are adopted or send them home with a spay/neuter contract.
 This means we have to pay to get all our animals fixed if they aren’t already, and the majority of animals we get are not fixed.
 Spaying/neutering all of our animals is great because our animals are healthier and not contributing to overpopulation, but it is expensive.

 We are also lucky enough to have enough support to take care of any other medical needs a pet might have.
-We’ve had animals come in with broken bones, bad wounds, and a medley of other problems.
+We’ve had animals come in with broken bones, bad wounds, cancer treatment, and a medley of other problems.
 We’ve cared for animals who needed amputations, and others who required a lot of intensive care.
 Copper Country Vet Clinic is kind enough to give us a discount, but vet care is still expensive.
 We’ve also worked with University of Madison as well.

 Staff Salary

 Some shelters run well with just volunteers, but we’ve found it is much easier to get people who are consistently able to come in and work if we have a paid staff.
 It is also great to have people who are trained and experienced to work with the animals.
 None of us are here for the money, but it enables us to make sure we have the time to be here without having to have another job to pay the bills.
-We have 6 paid staff members, our manager, assistant manager, and 4 animal caretakers.
+We have 7 paid staff members, our manager, assistant manager, and 5 animal caretakers.

 Rebecca (Asst manager)